Don’t shoot yourself in the foot … have a trading backup plan.

 Lately, as a workaround, I’ve been testing using my mobile phone as a portable hotspot.
 You need to be subscribed to a data service from your mobile provider and have a suitably spec’d mobile phone.

-I use a Samsung Nexus S running Android and just go to the settings and switch on the portable WiFi hotspot capability.
+I use a Nexus 5 running Android and just go to the settings and switch on the portable WiFi hotspot capability.
 I can run up to 5 devices and the data speed is good enough to run TradeStation.
 Just make sure you’re not using an expensive data service or this option becomes impracticable.

-Trading Backup #5 – Keep your broker’s number handy
+5. Keep your broker’s number handy

 Lastly, sounds obvious but keep a post-it-note or printout of your broker’s trade desk telephone numbers plus your account numbers and passwords close to your trading computer.